 Remote Voting in Haiti’s 2026 Elections: Opportunities, Risks, and Lessons from Global Models

-The Provisional Electoral Council of Haiti plans to hold elections by 2026, marking what would be the first elections in Haiti in approximately 10 years.
-It is planned that Haitians will go to the polls to vote in general elections after persistent delays since elections were initially scheduled in 2019, due to insecurity and instability.
+The Provisional Electoral Council of Haiti aims to hold elections by 2026, marking the first elections in nearly ten years.
+Haitians are set to vote in general elections after delays since 2019 due to insecurity and instability.

 Haiti's President Jovenel Moise stands with his wife Martine during a Mass at the National Palace after being sworn-in at Parliament in Port-au-Prince, Haiti, Tuesday Feb.
 7, 2017.